Italian Anti-Vax Politician, Massimiliano Fedriga, Hospitalized With Chickenpox

 Fedriga said that critics had warned him that he would get chickenpox from his kids, but since his children are vaccinated, he didn’t think he was at risk.

-The Lorenzin decree was introduced in 2017 throughout Italy after a deadly outbreak of the measles, and as a result of it being made into law, parents of non-vaccinated schoolchildren would be fined between $100 and $450.
-Despite the mandate, the World Health Organization says that Italy has not met the 95 percent recommended vaccination rate, with over 100 cases of measles reported in January alone.
+The Lorenzin decree was introduced in 2017 throughout Italy after a deadly outbreak of the measles.
+As a result of the decree being made into law, parents of non-vaccinated schoolchildren could be fined between $100 and $450.
+Despite the mandate, the World Health Organization says that Italy has not met the 95 percent recommended vaccination rate, with over 100 cases of measles being reported in January alone.

-Unilad reported that Fedriga posted additional messages later in Facebook saying that he was disappointed to see tweets celebrating that he had been hospitalized.
+Unilad reported that Fedriga posted additional messages later to Facebook, writing that he was disappointed to see tweets celebrating that he had been hospitalized.
 He said he still believes that parents shouldn’t be “coerced” into vaccinations, calling those who demand it “Stalinists.”